 oles are Confusing

 The point is that if you look at job titles, analyzing job opportunities can get confusing.
 It is discussed ad nauseam that human resources and information technology departments do not effectively communicate at many organizations.
-Many people have tried to define job titles and standardize them, but I don’t think that works all the time.
+Many people have tried to define job titles and standardize them, but that just doesn’t work all the time.
 To target the right jobs, it is easier to create roles that jobs fit into instead of relying on the job title given.
 When looking at the tasks performed in job descriptions, they can be split into several different roles that stick within their area or combine several.
 Most likely, each job will require performance in two or more roles.

 Cybersecurity Roles: It Takes a Band to Have a Star

-I have come up with five main types of cybersecurity roles to try to make it simple.
+There are five main types of cybersecurity roles.
 There are the Hackers, the Defenders, the Auditors, the Engineers, and the Writers.
 I love music and I like to compare the five types of roles as a rock band.
 Hackers are the lead singers, the superstars.
 Defenders are the lead guitar, in front but not as known.
 Engineers and Auditors are the bass/drums, they keep the rhythm going but stick to the background.
 Writers are the songwriters, they write the music and are relatively unknown.
 Each role is an important part

-Hackers are the face of cybersecurity.
+Attackers are the blurred face of cybersecurity.
 You might not know their identity, but you know about their work.
 Everybody wants to be them, everyone wants to do what they do.
 They are featured in movies, television, and they are wizards who can do anything in a moment’s notice.
 Hackers make all the headlines too.
 The mysteriousness behind what they do and how they do it draws people in even more.
 Hackers may wear white, grey, or black hats and can be broken down into penetration testing and security research roles.
 You can read more about them in my article describing the 3 different types of hackers or this guest post about a typical pentest job by Dave Collins.

 Defenders are also featured sometimes, just like a lead guitarist.
 They get solos and play the catchy tunes that everyone hums in the shower.
 They aren’t as popular or well-known as hackers but they can steal parts of the show.
-Defenders are sometimes on television or movies, but usually are misrepresented.
+Defenders are sometimes on television or movies but usually are misrepresented.
 Some of them portray defenders as evil geniuses that stop the heroes and others portray them as completely inept.
 Defender roles can be broken down into analysis, forensics, or incident response.
 Find out more: What is a cybersecurity defender?

 Engineers form the backbone of security organizations.
 They are the builders, the creators of software and environments.
 Engineers are like a good bass line in a rock song, building the steady rhythm and beat of a song.
-Almost every job in cyber security requires at least a little piece of the engineering role.
-Engineers manage security policies on appliances as well access control lists on routers and switches.
+Almost every job in cybersecurity requires at least a little piece of the engineering role.
+Engineers manage security policies on appliances as well as access control lists on routers and switches.
 They may design networks and control items like load balancing, DNS, or routing and switching as well as the physical or virtual architecture of the appliances.
-The 3 main engineer roles are network security engineer, security appliance engineer and software security engineer.
+The 3 main engineer roles are network security engineer, security appliance engineer, and software security engineer.
 Find out more: What is a cybersecurity engineer?

 Writers create the world that the song exists in.
-Is it alt rock, is it punk rock, is it hard rock?
+Is it alt-rock, is it punk rock, is it hard rock?
 They set the tone, the beat, and write the words.
 Writers do the same things for organizations and governments.
-They create the regulatory laws that everyone must follow.
+They create regulatory laws that everyone must follow.
 Writers create organizational policies that internal employees must adhere to.
-They control the definition of important terms like privacy, customer rights and corporate responsibility.
+They control the definition of important terms like privacy, customer rights, and corporate responsibility.
 There are three items that writers can produce, and that is regulation, organizational policy, and a company’s security program.